contentful/slash-developers/docs/tutorials/javascript/using-js-cda-sdk.md

 Contentful's Delivery API (CDA) is a read-only API for retrieving content from Contentful.
 All content, both JSON and binary, is fetched from the server closest to an user's location by using our global CDN.

-In a previously published article, we explained how requests and responses work by issuing HTTP requests directly to our API.

-However, in order to makes things easier for our users, we publish SDKs for various languages which make the task easier.
+In order to makes things easier for our users, we publish SDKs for various languages which make the task easier.

 This article goes into detail about how to get content using the [JavaScript CDA SDK](https://github.com/contentful/contentful.js).

+## Pre-requisites

+In this tutorial, it is assumed you have understood the basic Contentful data model as described above and in the [Developer Center](https://www.contentful.com/developers/docs/concepts/data-model/).

+## Authentication

 To get started, for every request, clients [need to provide an access token](https://www.contentful.com/developers/docs/references/authentication/), which is created per Space and used to delimit audiences and content classes.

 You can create an access token using [Contentful's Web Interface](http://app.contentful.com) or the [Content Management API](https://www.contentful.com/developers/docs/references/content-management-api/#/reference/api-keys/create-an-api-key)

-In this article, we will focus on retrieving Entries, which are documents (e.g. Blog Posts, Events) contained within a Space (similar to a database) and based on a Content Type (describes fields of Entries).

-In each returned Entry, it will be fetched a `sys` property, which is an object containing system managed metadata.
-It retrieves essential information about a resource, such as `sys.type` and `sys.id`.

-Finally, retrieved Entries also have a `field` object, which is used to assign values to Content Type fields.

-## Pre-requisites

-In this tutorial, it is assumed you have understood the basic Contentful data model as described above and in the [Developer Center](https://www.contentful.com/developers/docs/concepts/data-model/).

 ## Setting up the client